kevcodez/gradle-upgrade-interactive/README.md

                     milestone or a release (default)
+                    * integration: selects the latest revision of the dependency module (such as SNAPSHOT)                           [string] --semver, -s      Which semantic version diffs to include (https://semver.org).
+Flag can be used multiple times.
+                    Supported options:
+                    * major: Include upgrades with a major version change
+                    * minor: Include upgrades with a minor version change
-                    * integration: selects the latest revision of the dependency module (such as SNAPSHOT)                           [string] --debug, -d       Prints debugging information, such as commands executed and current status.                  [boolean] [Standard: false] --no-color        Disables color output
+                    * patch: Include upgrades with a patch version change[array] --debug, -d       Prints debugging information, such as commands executed and current status.                  [boolean] [Standard: false] --no-color        Disables color output